CI/CD Practical Guide (Part 2): Complete Guide to Using and Building GitHub Actions and Self-hosted Runner

 Private Repo Access Issues

-To set permissions, go to the Reuse Workflow Repo → Settings → Actions → General → Access:
+To set allowed methods, go to Reuse Workflow Repo → Settings → Actions → General → Access:

 Accessible from repositories in the 'ZhgChgLi' organization

-Workflows in other repositories that are part of the 'ZhgChgLi' organization can access the actions and reusable workflows in this repository.
+Workflows in other repositories within the 'ZhgChgLi' organization can access the actions and reusable workflows in this repository.
 Access is allowed only from private repositories.

-If you do not have permission to access, the following error message will appear:
+If you don’t have access permission, the following error message will appear:

 Invalid workflow file: .github/workflows/Demo-reuse-action-from-another-repo.yml#L21